Causal Message Passing for Experiments with Unknown and General Network Interference: Technical Results and Proofs Overview

 Regularity conditions related to the outcome functions are commonly found in the existing literature.
-For example, in \cite{savje2021average}, the authors assume bounded moments of a certain degree for the potential outcome functions.
-In \cite{leung2022causal}, the assumption is made that outcomes are bounded, and \cite{li2022random} assume boundedness of the potential outcome function and its derivatives.
+Examples include assuming bounded moments of a certain degree for the potential outcome functions \citep{savje2021average}, considering bounded outcomes \citep{leung2022causal}, and assuming boundedness of the potential outcome function and its derivatives \citep{li2022random}.

-We proceed by considering the state evolution equations in \eqref{eq:state evolution-approiximation}; given $\AVO{}{}{1}$ and $\VVO{}{}{1}$ as in Assumption~\ref{asmp:BL}, for $t\geq 1$, we rewrite the state evolution equations as follows: